 A memoir is an interpretation

-A memoir is a piece of “remembered history” that presents a “slice” of your life, showing how a certain situation, time, place or person changed you, for better or for worse.
+A memoir is a piece of “remembered history” that presents a “slice” of your life, showing how a certain situation, time, place, or person changed you, for better or worse.

 A memoir is not just a recitation of your amusing or dramatic stories.
 Neither is it a complete record of your life.